THE LIGHT SOCIETY - 2

 The man in the red robe went out of a large wooden door in the back of the room, holding his arms.
 Once outside, he sat down on a bench in the arcade and there he heard in the silence the sound of running water, and a flute in the distance.
 Violet began to stand and walked away from the group toward the back door following Red.
 She left the house and then walked over and sat down with him on the bench.
 She turned her head to Red and said, "I'd really like to share a meal with you."

 "The snow has been falling outside.
 The ground is sufficiently wet," replied Red to Violet.

 Violet put out her hand to Red and said, "Now follow me.
 I'm following the smell of honey."
 She started to smile.
 The man in red gave her his hand and they walked on down the hall.

 They found a naked young boy in the garden out back carrying a tray of grape juice under the heavy clouds.
-They sat and drank together and suddenly there, within the view of a moonlit forest she opened wide her mouth and took him, rosy faced under the falling snow.
-"Better than terrifying shallowness in a railway station," she said while kissing his lips, "or a burning sermon, sung from the black bird."
+They sat and drank together and suddenly there, within the view of a moonlit forest she opened wide her mouth and took him, rosy faced under the olive trees.
+"Better than terrifying shallowness in a railway station," she said while kissing his lips.

 "We have all been, at some time, the subject of eyes golden and otherwise emerald green," replied Red, removing Violet's robe, revealing her naked skin.